 In the early 1900s, economist Vilfredo Pareto noticed that about 20% of a country’s population owned 80% of its land.
 People have observed the effects of the 80-20 rule (also known as the Pareto Principle) in many different contexts.
 In terms of blogging, the 80-20 rule suggests that 80% of a blog’s traffic comes from 20% of a blogger’s work.
 Therefore, the key to increasing blog traffic is figuring out where that traffic comes from, then focusing on those sources.

 19 tips for increasing blog traffic

-Whether you’re a seasoned blogger or are just getting started, these tried-and-true tips will help you increase blog traffic.
+Whether you’re a seasoned blogger or you are learning blogging for beginners, these tried-and-true tips will help you increase blog traffic.

 01. Do keyword research

 One of the biggest surprises to the bloggers I coach is that search engine optimization (SEO) is the best way to increase blog traffic.
 Blog SEO is a detailed science (we’ll discuss a few other SEO strategies later), but keyword research is a good place to start.
 Finding keywords that get good traffic and are relevant to your blog is not only useful for increasing blog traffic, but it’s also useful for figuring out what topics to write about.

 Ranking for high-volume keywords is nearly impossible for younger sites, so targeting long-tail keywords—which are longer and more focused—is a better strategy for a newly made website.
 Although an article that ranks for a popular search term will get loads of traffic, it’s much easier to get an article to rank for something much more specific and it can still get a good amount of attention.

 Whereas the keyword “Indonesia volcano” gets an average of 14,000 searches per month, “Kawah Ijen volcano” only had a few hundred when I wrote about it in 2013.
 Because it was one of the first posts of mine to rank well, it drove a decent amount of traffic to the rest of my blog.